 In 2021, we will celebrate the bicentenary of the passing away of Napoleon I. This year will therefore be truly "Napoleon Year" celebrated in France and internationally.
 We obviously couldn't miss this event and wanted to celebrate it not only fro...

-Napoleon I - Bicentenary of his passing away Coinset Napoleon I Yeardate 2021
+Napoleon I - Bicentenary of his passing away Coinset Napoleon I Brilliant Uncirculated quality yeardate 2021

 Description